Suspense: 2016-17 MAP Grants

 |August 16, 2016 and after||Suspended||Yes|

 If you have not yet filled out a FAFSA, we encourage you to do so.
 The FAFSA determines eligibility for financial aid other than MAP for which you might be eligible, such as federal Pell grants and institutional aid.
-Also, if MAP funds do become available later in 2016 or early 2017, the only way you can be considered for MAP is to file a FAFSA.
+Also, if MAP funds do become available later, the only way you can be considered for MAP is to have filed a FAFSA.

 First, you must be determined to be eligible for MAP, which is a need-based grant program.
 If you are eligible for MAP and your FAFSA is received on or before the suspense date, you would be informed in a financial aid award letter, sent from the MAP-approved colleges to which you were admitted, that you are eligible for a grant and would be told the estimated amount.
 These letters are all required to include language that states, in part: “MAP grants are limited based on the number of applicants and funding levels appropriated by the Illinois General Assembly.
 Please be aware that in light of state funding constraints, reductions to estimated or actual MAP grants are possible.”